team-leevio/happy-elementor-addons/readme.txt

 * **[WooCommerce Mini Cart](https://demo.happyaddons.com/elementor-mini-cart-widget-demo/)** – Want to increase your WooCommerce/eCommerce store’s customer experience?
 Use the mini cart widget to boost your conversion rate swiftly.
 * **[Advanced Google Map Widget ](https://demo.happyaddons.com/elementor-google-map-widget-demo/)** – Are you looking to add a map to your website but not the traditional google map?
 You can achieve that quickly if you use our Advanced Google Map widget.
 You can customize your Google Map Widget based on your theme color.
 Also, in the Advance Google Map Widget, you can add your custom label, map marker, legend, and more.
 We also bring the Snazzy Map styling within Advanced Google Map Widget.
 We have added four built-in styles and also added support for custom JSON input from the official Snazzy Map.
 So, you can now design your Google Map according to your theme.
-* **[EDD Single Product Widget](https://demo.happyaddons.com/elementor-edd-single-product-widget-demo/)** – If you want to add a single product as your featured item on your website is tough for nontechies as there is no integration for Easy Digital Downloads.
+* **[EDD Single Product Widget](https://demo.happyaddons.com/elementor-edd-single-product-widget-demo/)** – If you want to add a single product as your featured item on your website is tough for non-techies as there is no integration for Easy Digital Downloads.
 Don’t worry; team Happy Addons comes with seamless integration of EDD.
 You can easily add any product of your EDD store as your featured product at any place on your website by using the Easy Digital Downloads Single product widget.
 You can add two images on the EDD single product widget to make an eye-catchy effect to grab your visitors’ attention.
 Try EDD single-product widget.
 **[Doc](https://happyaddons.com/docs/happy-addons-for-elementor-pro/edd-widgets-features/edd-single-product/)** & **[Video](https://www.youtube.com/watch?v=ytRb7WHq2v0&ab_channel=HappyAddons)** Tutorial for Easy Digital Downloads Single Product Widget.
 * **[EDD Product Grid Widget](https://demo.happyaddons.com/elementor-edd-product-grid-widget-demo/)** – Wondering to showcase multiple products of your EDD stores!
 Showcasing products in a grid style is the best possible way to display multiple products on an eCommerce site.
 Herewith the help of the EDD product grid widget, you can achieve that easily.
 You don’t have to do extra work to showcase your EDD store’s products in a grid style, just need to drag the EDD product grid widget, and then you can easily customize it.
 **[Doc](https://happyaddons.com/docs/happy-addons-for-elementor-pro/edd-widgets-features/edd-product-grid/)** and **[Video](https://www.youtube.com/watch?v=HJxVFK9TFoA&ab_channel=HappyAddons)** tutorial for EDD Product Grid widget.